Rok enjoying mint tea at a cozy Agadir tea house, Morocco

 Passing Rabat’s oldest mosque, I spotted girls at work, weaving carpets and noticed a superb panoramic view over Salé at the end of the main street.
 There are several beliefs regarding blue color being used to paint houses, walls and other buildings: for protection from the evil spirits, religious connotation (Jewish), to representing the color of the sea or water in general or due to the importance of blue color in Islam – representing optimism and happiness.
 Similar to Chefchaouen, but slightly different.

-For many visitors to Morocco, the old Medina is one of the most popular things to see in Rabat.
+For many visitors to Morocco, the old Medina is one of the most popular places to visit in Rabat.
 The narrow, winding streets, paired with the tightly cramped market stalls filled with handmade crafts and exotic food, are the images most people associate with the country.

 The souks in Rabat’s Medina are often less crowded and more organized than in other Moroccan cities, but also much smaller, dedicated mostly to locals, not tourists.
 While it may not give off quite the same frenetic, claustrophobic feel that some visitors have come to associate with the Moroccan souks, it makes up for it in charm and ease of navigation.